Bontori1987/reel-genius/README.md

 The project is currently live at [Reel Genius](https://bontori1987.github.io/reel-genius/).

-The Github Repository for this project can be found [here](https://github.com/Bontori1987/reel-genius/).
+The GitHub repository for this project can be found [here](https://github.com/Bontori1987/reel-genius/).

 ## Table of Contents
 - [Technologies Used](#technologies-used)